 - Nothing major!

-For now, if you are using Infolinks or any other In-text ad network to monetize your blog, you should try Viglink.
-It works with other Intext networks too, as Viglink converts your outbound links into Affiliate links, but I suggest use only one of them and see how your income report changes after months.
+If you are using Infolinks or any other in-text ad network to monetize your blog, you should try VigLink.
+It works with other in-text networks too, because VigLink converts your outbound links into affiliate links.
+That said, I suggest using only one of them, and seeing how your income report changes after a few months.

 Subscribe on Youtube